by Michael Botur

 You open your car’s back door, flop Livvy into your arms and run with her as if you’ve stolen a paper bag of groceries, stepping over Cuzzy’s dropped pizzas wrapped with little tiny trains, teddy bears, unicorns.

 Not pizzas.
 Presents.
+Presents for his children.

 You seal the room and stand with your back against the exit, pulling a Christmas tree half-over your chest, trying not to knock over a mirror and table stacked with clippers and razors and combs in pots of blue disinfectant.

 Cuzzy is on his knees, burrowing between the legs of his dining table like a loose rat.
-Graeme is stalking the man, hammer in hand, pulling the chairs out one by one then putting each chair immediately back, tidy and respectful.
+Graeme is stalking the victim, hammer in hand, pulling the chairs out one by one then putting each chair immediately back, tidy and respectful.

 Graeme gives three efficient smacks of the hammer on Cuzzy’s throat, nose and chin.